pliang279/MultiBench/README.md

 To add a new algorithm:

 1. Figure out which subfolder to add it into:
-- unimodals/
+- unimodals/ : unimodal architectures
-- fusions/
+- fusions/ : multimodal fusion architectures
-- objective_functions/
+- objective_functions/ : objective functions in addition to supervised training loss (e.g., VAE loss, contrastive loss)
 - training_structures/
 2. see examples/ and write an example training python file following the existing examples
 3. check that calling the added functions and running a simple training script works